-A survey of UK organizations (see Table 5.3) revealed that the most often cited sources of conflict at work were personality clashes and warring egos (which probably point to power struggles behind the scenes), poor leadership from top managers, poor line management and performance management.
-Most blame was put on management's inability to suppress it and on confrontations
+A survey of UK organizations (CIPD, 2008) revealed that the most often-cited sources of conflict at work were personality clashes and warring egos (which probably point to power struggles behind the scenes), poor leadership from top managers, poor line management and performance management.
+Most blame was put on management's inability to suppress conflict and on confrontations between individuals.
+The thrust of the suggested solutions was for more information and discussion around the conflict, although two-thirds of people in the survey felt that 'toxic' individuals were a problem that needed managing, which implies that discussion is an insufficient response.